klugernet/ha-aereco-dxr/README.md

 This integration was developed and tested with:
 - **Aereco DXR** ventilation systems
 - Firmware versions: All common versions
-- Sensor types: CO2, Humidity (PYRO), Temperature
+- Sensor types: CO2, Temperature

 ## API Reference